rvl-system/rvl-node-animations/README.md

 Note: you do not need to know this information to use this library at all.
 Some might find it interesting though.

- RVL-Node uses a rendering engine based on sin waves.
-RVL-Node layers four waves on top of each other to create interesting and aesthetically pleasing LED animations.
+RVL Node uses a rendering engine based on sin waves.
+RVL Node layers four waves on top of each other to create interesting and aesthetically pleasing LED animations.
 Think of this like CSS layers.
 They can include transparency to create a layering effect.

 All waves are defined in the HSV color space that has been mapped to 8-bit integers.
 A hue of 180 degrees is represented by the value `128`, a saturation of 25% is represented by the value `64`, and so on and so forth.